Medieval jewelry: Precious metals

-Gold has held the fascination of man for thousands of years.
+Gold has held the fascination of humans for thousands of years.
 By the end of the fourth millennium BCE it was already being worked and refined with great technical skill.
 Many ancient goldsmiths used alloyed gold found in nature, as it does not often occur naturally.
 Alloyed gold can be purified through a process called refining, and due to the Hittite derivation of the Greek word, it is believed that the ancient peoples of Asia Minor were the first to refine gold.
 Ignoring its beauty and the possible association with the sun's perceived mystical powers, the main advantage of using gold to create jewelry was its malleability.

 The Romans were voracious producers and consumers of gold, and all but exhausted European deposits.
 Some gold mined in West Africa, more at the end of the period, probably reached Europe through the Islamic world, but the main source was undoubtedly ancient Roman gold that remained above ground in coin or object form, or was recovered from buried hoards.
 Gold ran short at several periods, and European gold coinage was unusual throughout the period, in contrast to the Byzantine and Islamic worlds.
 In contrast silver was mined in Europe throughout the Middle Ages, with very large deposits discovered at Kutná Hora in Bohemia in 1298 that lasted until the end of the period.